SamBelkacem/Machine-Learning-Basics/README.md

   - **2- Data visualization:** understand and explore data visually using ``Matplotlib`` and ``Seaborn``.
   - **3- Machine learning:** explore various algorithms in ``Scikit-learn`` such as regression, classification, and clustering, along with techniques for model selection and evaluation.

-The repository includes two ``Jupyter`` notebooks that covers two popular examples in Machine Learning:
+The repository includes two ``Jupyter`` notebooks that cover two popular examples in Machine Learning:

   - **1- Classification - Titanic Survival Prediction:** Predict whether a passenger on the Titanic ship survived or not based on various features such as their age, gender, ticket class, and cabin location ([notebook](https://github.com/SamBelkacem/Machine-Learning-Basics/blob/main/Titanic%20Survival%20Prediction/Titanic_submission.ipynb)).
   - **2- Regression - Boston House Price Prediction:** Predict the median value of houses in Boston neighborhoods based on various features such as crime rate, number of rooms, proximity to employment centers, and accessibility to highways ([notebook](https://github.com/SamBelkacem/Machine-Learning-Basics/blob/main/Boston%20House%20Price%20Prediction/Boston_Housing_submission.ipynb)).